TALXIS/tools-devkit-build/README.md

 Clear all cached packages:

 > Note that the command below is going to nuke your entire local package cache.
 It might be wiser to navigate to `.nuget\packages\talxis.devkit.build.dataverse.tasks` and delete only the contents of this folder.
+If you can't delete it because it is in use, execute `dotnet build-server shutdown` first.

 ```
 dotnet nuget locals --clear all